-ANA Government Affairs strongly supports the Home Health Care Planning Improvement Act 2015 (S. 578, H.R.1342).
-This bipartisan legislation would amend the Medicare law to allow advanced practice nurses (APRNs) – a group that includes nurse practitioners, clinical nurse specialists and certified nurse midwives – certify eligibility for Medicare beneficiaries and make changes to home health plans of care and certify Medicare patients for the home health benefit.
+ANA strongly supports the Home Health Care Planning Improvement Act, S. 445.
+This bipartisan legislation would amend the Medicare law to allow advanced practice nurses (APRNs) – a group that includes nurse practitioners, clinical nurse specialists and certified nurse midwives – certify eligibility for Medicare beneficiaries and make changes to home health plans of treatment.

 In order to meet our nation's healthcare needs, an integrated, national healthcare workforce that looks beyond physicians must be put into action.
 The ability of APRNs to provide high quality, cost-effective care has been widely recognized by patients and the health care community and is supported by significant peer-reviewed research and critical analysis.

 APRNs are playing an increasing role in American health care delivery by practicing independent of physicians in most states, and their work must be supported.
 APRNS are willing to provide services in areas where access to physicians is limited; including underserved urban and remote rural areas.
 At least sixty-six percent of NPs practice in primary care settings and twenty percent practice in remote rural or frontier settings.

 ANA strongly supports the Home Health Planning and Improvement Act which would:

 Allow nurse practitioners (NPs), clinical nurse specialists (CNSs) certified nurse midwives (CNMs) and physician assistants (PAs) to order home health services under Medicare in accordance with state law.

 Ensure seniors and disabled citizens have timely access to home health services under Medicare.
 In a 2011 study conducted by Dobson DaVanzo and Associates has determined this fix will have a cost SAVINGS for Medicare.